keskival/universal-embodiment/benchmark.md

 Let's make an even simpler version where the agents are already encoded as a sequence of agents and intents and observations.
 Then we don't need to extract and characterize the agencies.

 We can also have a variant where the controls are transparent and the agent doesn't need to learn the control model.
 It can already see what "buttons" each other agent pressed.
+This becomes just a slight generalization of imitation learning.

 ## Stage 1 - Passive learning